spiritofchaoss/LoL_Soloq_Analysis/README.md

 After collecting a total of ~100 games yielding 1000 rows (10 players per game) I made the following changes to narrow the csv file down to only rows containing games where I played Azir.
 Changes made include:
 * Changed Unnamed: 0 column to summonerId
 * Parsed out only the summoner name
-* Located and kept only rows where summonerId was me and champion played was Azir
+* Located and kept only rows where summonerId was myself and champion played was Azir

 # Exploratory Data Analysis
 Most stats were fairly clean and needed minimal editing.
 Looked deeper into combined stats using mostly value_counts() and describe().